kylevdr/react-redux-template/README.md

 # react-redux-template
-Starter template for React-Redux projects.
+Starter template for project using React, Redux, SASS, and Webpack.